This course is primarily concerned with how to write secure software, including common pitfalls in major languages.

 The student will complete labs associated with the course material.
 Each lab will have specific instructions for tasks, along with deliverables, to be completed in the virtual lab environment.

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned.
-Each quiz will be open-book/open-notes, contain 6 multiple-choice, 6 true/false, and 1 short answer questions, and have a 1-hour time limit.
+Six quizzes will cover the Learn material for the module in which they are assigned.
+Each of these quizzes will be open-book/open-notes, contain 6 multiple-choice, 6 true/false, and 1 short answer questions, and have a 1-hour time limit.

-The Midterm Exam will cover the Reading & Study material for Modules/Weeks 1–4.
-The Midterm Exam will be open-book/open-notes, contain 15 true/false and multiple choice questions and 5 short answer questions, and have a 2-hour time limit.
+The Quiz: Mid-Term will cover the Learn material for Modules 1–4.
+The Quiz: Mid-Term will be open-book/open-notes, contain 15 true/false and multiple choice questions and 5 short answer questions, and have a 2-hour time limit.

-The Final Exam will cover all of the Reading & Study material for the course.
-The Final Exam will be open-book/open-notes, contain 20 true/false and multiple choice questions and 7 short answer questions, and have a 2-hour and 45-minute time limit.
+The Quiz: Final will cover all of the Learn material for the course.
+The Quiz: Final will be open-book/open-notes, contain 20 true/false and multiple choice questions and 7 short answer questions, and have a 2-hour and 45-minute time limit.